didntchooseaname/docs.contactit.fr/Linux/my-configuration.md

 I love simple, modern and smart things.
 I discovered **Hyprland** few years ago and decided to give it a try on this laptop, so I searched at tutorials on youtube to see how peoples managed to install, customize it and the results.
 I land on the **Ja Kool.it**'s [youtube channel](https://www.youtube.com/@Ja.KooLit) and followed the "My Hyprland Dots v2 on Debian 13 Linux minimal using netinstaller and Debian-Hyprland install script" [video](https://www.youtube.com/watch?v=Qc4VP9JFh2Y).
 This config **blew my mind**, it worked out of the box, it was fast, responsive and eyes candy!

 But wait, you said you're on Arch right now !
-So yes, I switched few months later because of the **unsustainability of the SID realease of debian**, the fact that some **core packages aren't maintained** and Ja would like to **stop the support about his configurations on debian Trixie** for the moment.
+So yes, I switched few weeks later because of the **unsustainability of the SID realease of debian**, the fact that some **core packages aren't maintained** and Ja would like to **stop the support about his configurations on debian Trixie** for the moment.

 ---

 ### 🛠️ What about pentesting tools ?

 When you want a **pentesting environment**, you will think first about a GNU/Linux "Hacking" distribution like : Kali, Parrot, BlackArch or AthenaOS.
-The huge downside of theses distributions is you **don't have the the control about the installed packages, the python projects implementation** (are they installed properly in venv, with symlinks for convenience ?), **the bloatwares** (packages installed by default that you will never use and yeah, there are a lots !), oh, and yes again **python dependacies that can get conflicts with the time**.
+The huge downside of theses distributions is you **don't have the the control about the installed packages, the python projects implementation** (are they installed properly in venv, with symlinks for convenience ?), **the bloatwares** (packages installed by default that you will never use and yeah, there are a lots !), oh, and yes again **python dependancies that can get conflicts with the time**.
 To conclude, separate the operation system from the tools used is the way to go.

 Its here that **exegol** enter.
 For thoses who aren't familiar with exegol, it's a French FOSS project made by Shutdown, Dramelac with the support of capgemini (A big tech company) and Hack The Box mainly.
 The goal is to **keep the OS clean by managing containers with a docker backend**.
 A python wrapper take care of all the "docker things" for you.
 So, in a container you have : **all tools you need**, you can attach a **vpn** to it (--vpn config.ovpn), open a browser and apps with a GUI, attach **usb devices**, **remote desktop into the container environment** (in beta, with --desktop) and more (For all features look at [The Exegol Docs](https://exegol.readthedocs.io/en/latest/)).